 Do you keep financial secrets from your spouse?
 If you do, you’re not the only one.
 Many Americans keep money secrets from their spouses.
 Learn more here.

-Unless everything is to be split equally, there is a lot of math to do—and a lot of work searching records and establishing values when one party claims premarital interest in the home or other property during an Ohio divorce.
+Unless everything is to be split equally, there is a lot of math to do when it comes to separate property claims during an Ohio divorce.
+Learn more!

 Prepare to leave your abuser ahead of time to protect yourself and your assets.
 Your abuser may become violent and is likely to take financial assets or destroy evidence of abuse or infidelity.
 Take steps to protect yourself, your children, your assets and your credit.
 Stay safe when he is being served with the divorce complaint.